UFSDC/ParallelProgrammingTutorial/Presentation-Notes.md

 * used locking, race conditions, atomic operations, deadlocks, etc.?

 ## Terminology

-* Difference between concurrent and parallel programming
+**process** == an instance of a program in execution **thread** == an independent flow of control *within* a program **sequential** programs == programs which do *not* have any concurrency/parallelism (have only one thread).
+These are the kinds of programs you're most likely used to writing.
 **concurrent** programming == writing code that has the *potential* to execute in *parallel* if executed on the appropriate hardware (a machine with multiple CPUs/cores)
 **parallel** programming == concurrent when the program actually runs in parallel **multi-threaded** programs == any programs that use multiple threads (duh)

-In other words, these are the same when you run on hardware that allows parallel execution.
+In other words, *concurrent* and *parallel* programs are the same when you run on hardware that allows parallel execution.
+These programs are written identically.
 For all intents and purposes, think of these terms as referring to the same thing.

 ## Things happen in parallel
 Most modern CPU architectures have more than 1 core.
 These cores can execute instructions at the same time.

+Have you ever had a program freeze up on you, and you decide to kill the process manually?
+What did you notice when you were trying to find the halted process?
+You may have noticed that there are a *lot* of processes running.
+How does your computer allow for this many processes running simultaneously?
+Well obviously, they can't all run at once unless you have like hundreds of cores.

+The way computers allow more than one process to run at once is very similar to the technique humans use to do more than one thing at once (multi-task).
+Our brain actually switches focus from one task to another, but does it fast enough that it appears we are doing them at the same time.
+Operating systems do a similar thing with processes.
+They switch between them, giving each a change to execute for some period of time before pausing that process and switching to another.
+The decisions of what processes to allow to run when and for how long to let them run is called **process scheduling**, and it's an entire research area itself.

+Scheduling is also used by your OS to allow more than one thread execute at once.
+The details of how scheduling works is not important for this tutorial.
+Just be aware of the high level understanding of switching between threads.

 ## Different Kinds of Parallel Programmming
 There are different ways that we can use parallel programming to help us.
 Each of these styles is solving a different problem.